Accelerator Initiative

 Jamie Withorne is a research assistant for the James Martin Center for Nonproliferation Studies, an affiliate of the Middlebury Institute of International Studies.
 In this position, Withorne conducts extensive research on emerging functions and applications of new technologies and communicates her findings to policy-oriented audiences.
 She also analyzes data to better understand North Korean sanctions-evasion tactics and trends.
 Withorne is a contributing author for Inkstick Media, a publication dedicated to “de-jargoning” national security issues.
 Independently, Withorne has developed and manages learnwmd.com, a website dedicated to creating a learning commons for weapons-of-mass-destruction education.
 Withorne has previous experience at the US Department of State, the Center for Arms Control and Nonproliferation, the American Enterprise Institute, and Columbia University’s School of International and Public Affairs.
 On Twitter @jamiewithorne

-Catch up with our 2019 cohort of Accelerators in this article, from the farewell edition of the center’s Courier magazine.
+Catch up with our inaugural cohort of Accelerators in this article, from the farewell edition of the center’s Courier magazine.
 Jen Spindel, Kathryn Dura, Grace Liu, Sylvia Mishra, and Chantell Murphy share details of their experience in the initiative, outline their research, and offer some advice to those setting out into the field.
 A full transcript of the interviews is also available.

 Contact us for more information.